Image

 Why citizen involvement?

-We believe that users are the key to the short term and long term success of a project.
+We believe that collaboration is key to the short term and long term success of a project.
 Citizen involvement creates a space for dialogue and discussion, building a strong and inclusive foundation for any project.
 Activating people and integrating their ideas in the design builds a sense of ownership of their neighbourhood and strengthens community values.
 It’s a win-win situation where the project succeeds through being embedded in its context and the citizens get solutions for their wishes and needs.
 And isn’t that the ultimate purpose of any design project?

 How does arki_lab's interdisciplinary nature translate to the projects?